School Boards Matter

 How do you believe the school board should respond to federal executive orders for K-12 schools to stop promoting gender and ‘radical ideologies’ such as DEI or risk federal funding?

-Your School Board Candidates for 2025
+Your Elected School Board Candidates for 2025

 New Castle County